Welcome to Wild Earth Adventures!

 Hiking and wilderness activities clubs provide a great way to connect with others who enjoy hiking and communing with nature (or who are interested in getting involved in hiking for the first time).
 Most hiking clubs offer a schedule of guided hikes in a variety of natural locations on trails that you might not always find on your own.
 Granted there’s a breed of experienced hiker who is independent-minded and adventurous, who enjoys discovering and exploring natural areas alone or with a friend.
 But hiking clubs meet the needs of many of us who have limited free time and may not be inclined to venture out by ourselves (because of safety considerations, and/or a preference for sharing with others the pleasures and fun of a nature-based activity like hiking).

 Hiking clubs, hiking groups, and other outdoor organizations are widespread in New York, New Jersey, Connecticut and other northeastern states (and the rest of the country).
-The New York City metropolitan area alone is actually home to dozens of hiking clubs.
+Since opportunities for hiking near NYC are so extensive, the New York City metropolitan area alone is home to dozens of hiking clubs.
 Some are small and don’t have websites or advertise, and quite a few cater to or are associated with particular groups (some clubs in NYC, upstate NY, NJ & CT are affiliated with colleges, religious institutions, or ethnic organizations).
 But the majority of hiking clubs welcome anyone who wants to join and participate.

 Most hiking clubs are run by volunteers, and their hikes are guided by volunteers.
 Some clubs and hiking groups are extremely casual and loosely-run, while others are well-organized and offer an extensive hike schedule.
 Wild Earth Adventures is different in a number of ways from other hiking clubs, outdoor organizations, and outdoor businesses (you can read much more about us on this website) -- including the fact that all of our huge repertory of hikes and wilderness trips are led by a single person, well-known hiking and wilderness author/expert/guide Charlie Cook.